 Cloud Server IP Addresses and Host Names

-Public IP Address: The cloud servers are automatically assigned an ip address each time they are started.
+Public IP Address: Cloud servers are automatically assigned an IP address each time they are started.
 This is an automatic process and the address changes each time the servers are started.
-There is no option to have a static public ip address.
+There is no option to have a static public IP address.

-Private IP Address: The cloud servers each have a private ip address that allows them to communicate to the other cloud servers directly.
+Private IP Address: Cloud servers each have a private IP address that allows them to communicate to the other cloud servers directly.
 This is persistent with each server and assigned when the server is created, not started.
-You can use this ip address and modify the /etc/hosts file to point a hostname to it for use with various services.
+You can use this IP address and modify the /etc/hosts file to point a hostname to it for use with various services.
 The details are explained in all lessons where this is required.

 Here are a few related FAQ articles that may be able to answer your questions as well:

 - Starting a Cloud Server Firewall without blocking the Web Console

 - Allow Web Console through Cloud Server Firewall after Firewall is installed

 - I can't find my /dev/xvdb drive after adding it to my cloud server.